Young people and parties

 Underage guests and alcohol

-You have extra responsibility to supervise guests under eighteen years, especially if there will be alcohol.
+You have extra responsibility to supervise guests under 18 years old, especially if there will be alcohol.

 You should let parents of underage guests know if alcohol will be served.

-If you're having your party at a licensed premises, for example a pub or a club, it is illegal for anyone under the age of 18 to drink or even carry alcohol.
+If you're having your party at a licensed premises (pub or club), it is illegal for anyone under the age of 18 to drink or even carry alcohol.

 Party planning